top of page

 What are grounds for a planning appeal?

-Back in May (2023), I wrote that I had been supporting Northwich based designers Archiscape with their application for a highly energy efficient home in Poole.
+During 2023, I was asked by Northwich based designers Archiscape to prepare an appeal for a highly energy efficient home in Poole.

 Unfortunately the application was refused on the following grounds (summarised):